16-05 -- Summary Of Essay Five: Hegel And Engels Are Wrong, Motion Isn't Contradictory

 "The unity (coincidence, identity, equal action) of opposites is conditional, temporary, transitory, relative.
 The struggle of mutually exclusive opposites is absolute, just as development and motion are absolute."
 [Lenin (1961), pp.357-58.
-Italic emphases in the original.
-Bold emphases added.]
+Bold emphases alone added.]

 It could be argued that this is a little too glib.
-Maybe so, but that particular response will be tested to destruction in Essay Eight Part One.
+Maybe so, but that particular reaction will be tested to destruction in Essay Eight Part One.